centreon/centreon-documentation/versioned_docs/version-22.04/administration/secure-platform.md

 ## Custom URI

-It is possible to update the URI of Centreon.
+It is possible to customize the URI for your Centreon platform.
 For example, **/centreon** can be replaced by **/monitoring**.

 > At least one path level is mandatory.

+To customize the Centreon URI:

-To update the Centreon URI, you need to edit Apache configuration file for Centreon Web:
+1. Edit the Apache configuration file for Centreon Web:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">